 He said to me, “Candice, I don't know much about wedding planning, but I do know a lot about home building.
 Oftentimes, home builders enter the industry with the best of intentions, to do work for free or very low cost to build their portfolio.
 In reality, what ends up happening is that they get stuck at a certain price point and have an incredibly hard time breaking out of it because the work and their portfolio doesn't match the work they want to book.”

 You need to start where you want to land.
 Boom, mic drop.

-He might not of had any experience in the wedding industry but boy was his advice spot on.
+He might not have had any experience in the wedding industry, but boy was his advice spot on.
 Looking back, I'm so glad I took the time to listen.
-I ended up building my business on a DIY wordpress website using janky stock images and replacing them as I got better and better.
+I ended up building my business on a DIY WordPress website using janky stock images and replacing them as I got better and better.
 Compared to the stock images we have access to now, I have to laugh a little bit!

 In your marketing, tell stories about what you WOULD do there as a wedding planner/photographer/vendor.

 Now that you've gotten crystal clear, all that's left to do is spread your message far and wide and wait for your ideal clients to find you and book you.
 In your marketing, tell stories about what you would do there as a wedding planner, photographer, or another vendor.

 Not quite sure how to effectively use stories in your marketing?
 Make sure to listen to this podcast episode!

 For example, using a stock image of a beach, talk about how you recommend your customers book venues that have access to a private area of beach instead of in front for the whole resort to see.
 You have the inside scoop, of course (that's why you did the research first!).
 Another example?
 Share stock images of food and talk about how you help your couples choose a wedding menu.
 Seriously, the sky's the limit, and if you don't have real weddings to talk about (yet!), that doesn't mean you can't share what you DO know.